Improving Calibration through the Relationship with Adversarial Robustness: Discussion of AR-AdaLS Combined with Ensembles

 In Figure~\ref{fig:ensemble_all}, we show ECE and accuracy of all the single-models and their corresponding ensembles on the clean test and shifted CIFAR-10 and ImageNet.
-The high-level conclusion is: 1) all the ensemble models that we compare have similar accuracies, which are higher than single-models.
-2) all the ensemble methods perform relatively well for highly shifted data but ensembles of well calibrated models (Ensemble of LS, Ensemble of AdaLS, Ensemble of AR-AdaLS) perform much worse on less shifted and clean test data.
-3) AR-AdaLS of Ensemble successfully learns to adaptively adjust its smoothing level to keep the ensemble well calibrated on both clean and shifted dataset.
+At a high level, we see that all the ensemble models that we compare have similar accuracy, which are higher than single-models. \arensem performs the best across both clean test data and all intensities of shifted data in terms of calibration.

-Figure~\ref{fig:compare_all} is to validate the observation that naive ensembling of a single model can improve calibration on highly shifted data where single-model is over-confident but can harm calibration on clean test data where single model is well calibrated.
-As shown in Figure~\ref{fig:compare_all}, we can see that if the single-model is over-confident (Vanilla), Ensemble of Vanilla greatly improves the model's calibration.
-However, when the single model is well-calibrated (LS, AdaLS, AR-AdaLS), naive ensembling of these models leads to an under-confident model with a worse calibration performance.
-In contrast, AR-AdaLS of Ensemble successfully avoids this issue by adaptively smoothing the training labels according to adversarial robustness of training data.